tati-micheletti/canClimateData/canClimateData.md

 # Events

-This moduel consists of a single `init` event that performs all the data preparation.
+This module consists of a single `init` event that performs all the data preparation.

 # Data dependencies